Installation Guide

 curl -fsSL https://install.ctxa.ai | sh

-Alternatively, download the CLI release directly from contexa-security/contexa-cli and place the contexa binary on your PATH.
+Alternatively, download contexa-win-x64.exe directly from the contexa-security/contexa-cli releases page and place it on your PATH.

 Step 2 - Initialize your project